-JUNE 11, 2019 WATERTOWN, SD – Lake Area Tech is one of six community colleges across the nation highlighted in The Workforce Playbook, released today by the Aspen Institute College Excellence Program.
-Addressing the national workforce skills gap, the publication outlines Lake Area Tech’s best practices for developing highly effective workforce programs.
+JUNE 11, 2019 WATERTOWN, SD – Lake Area Technical College is one of six community colleges across the nation highlighted in The Workforce Playbook, released today by the Aspen College College Excellence Program.
+Addressing the national workforce skills gap, the publication outlines Lake Area Technical College’s best practices for developing highly effective workforce programs.
 In addition, the Playbook details South Dakota’s Build Dakota Scholarship program and strong industry partnerships facilitated through cooperative efforts with the Governors’ Office of Economic Development and the Department of Labor and Regulations.

 “South Dakota is honored to be a leader in addressing the nation’s skills gap,” said South Dakota Governor Kristi Noem.
 We are deeply invested in creating greater opportunity for our people, communities, and employers.
 Our approach to technical education merges economic development, labor market needs, and education, and we hope this playbook offers helpful insights for others.
 I am incredibly proud of Lake Area Tech and their work to serve students and industry.”

 Now more than ever, college is a prerequisite for economic mobility and financial stability.
 When colleges do a great job preparing students for high-demand careers and pay enough to support their families, everyone benefits.
 The newly released Playbook provides guidance on how nationally recognized community colleges deliver relevant career and technical education, allowing students to gain the skills needed to succeed in the next stage of their lives.